Does antibacterial soap kill germs? Should you use one?

 Is antibacterial soap good for your skin?

-Yes, antibacterial soaps have ingredients that protect your skin from germs and leave your skin feeling healthier, simple, smoother, and fresh every day.
+Yes, antibacterial soaps have ingredients that protect your skin from germs and leave your skin feeling healthier, simpler, smoother, and fresher every day.

 Can regular soap kill bacteria?